 For other varieties of beans, you may want to wait until the seeds are a bit more mature.
 This depends on the type of bean and your own wants, so make sure you know the needs of your specific variety.

 Once harvested, beans can be cleaned and then eaten right away or stored.
 Unshelled beans can stay good in the fridge for a week.
 Once beans are shelled, they can be frozen and stay good for up to 3 months.

 Of course, beans taste best when fresh, and are a great addition to salads, meat dishes, and many other meals.
 This recipe for Roasted Parmesan Green Beans is a delicious way to use your fresh green beans!

 Pests and Disease

-As with any plants, beans can be bothered by pests and disease.
+As with any plant, beans can be bothered by pests and diseases.
 The good news is that beans, especially pole beans, are fairly hardy, and most often can survive on their own.
 But here are some common pest and disease problems, and what you can do to help prevent them.

 - Aphids, mites, and similar insects may take up residence on the leaves; luckily, a good spray from the hose can usually take care of them.
 If you notice nests, egg sacs, or heavy infections on specific leaves, remove them immediately.

 - Powdery mildew can easily be treated with this DIY milk spray.